-As prescribed in § 330.10.30(m), include this clause in Section I.
+Include the following clause as prescribed in § 330.10.30(m).

-Limitation on Payments to Influence Certain Federal Transactions (JAN 2003)
+Limitation on Payments to Influence Certain Federal Transactions (SEP 2010)

 "Covered federal action," as used in this clause, means any of the following federal actions:

 - (1) the awarding of any federal contract;

 - (2) the making of any federal grant;

 - (3) the making of any federal loan;

 - (4) the entering into of any cooperative agreement; and

 - (5) the extension, continuation, renewal, amendment, or modification of any federal contract, grant, loan, or cooperative agreement.